 Any document that needs to be kept in the office; a copy of this document may be sent to the archives in its place.

-Create up-to-date version of the Student Body Constitution, Student Government Code, and all governing documents of Student Government and distribute an electronic copy of the aforementioned legislation to all Senators and the Executive Commissioner of Technology within one week of its adoption.
+Create up-to-date versions of the Student Body Constitution, Student Government Code, and all governing documents of Student Government and distribute an electronic copy of the aforementioned legislation to all Senators and the Executive Commissioner of Technology within one week of its adoption.

 An up-to-date electronic copy of the aforementioned policies must be stored in the Administrative Assistant’s and Chief Justice’s computers, and also placed on the backup disc or hard drive within one week of its adoption or amendment.

-Forward passed legislation within three days of approval by the Senate to the Student Body President to be signed or vetoed.
+Forward passed legislation within three days of approval by the Student Senate to the Student Body President to be signed or vetoed.

 Inform affected parties of legislation vetoed by the Student Body President within three days.